In this article you will discover how the African influence in Brazil shaped music, religion, gastronomy and daily life across the country.

 Gastronomy and flavors

 Brazilian gastronomy notably reflects the African influence.
-Dishes like feijoada, acarajé, and vatapá showcase how African ingredients and techniques have been integrated into local cuisine.
-Feijoada, derived from slave food with black beans and pork, has become a sophisticated national dish that retains its African essence.
-Acarajé, a deep-fried black bean ball with shrimp, is a popular Yoruba delicacy in Bahia, while vatapá, a stew with bread, shrimp, and coconut milk, reflects the fusion of African flavors in Brazilian cuisine.
+Dishes like acarajé and vatapá showcase how African ingredients and techniques have been integrated into local cuisine.
+Acarajé is a deep fried black bean ball with shrimp and a Yoruba specialty in Bahia.
+Vatapá is a creamy stew made with bread, shrimp and coconut milk that reflects African flavors in Brazilian cuisine.

 Words and expressions

 The Brazilian language has also been enriched by African influence.
-Although Portuguese is the official language, many African-origin words have been incorporated into everyday vocabulary, especially in colloquial speech.
-Words like «axé» (positive energy or blessing), «berimbau» (a musical instrument), and «quilombo» (community of escaped slaves) are just a few examples of how Portuguese in Brazil has been shaped by African languages.
+Although Portuguese is the official language, many African-origin words have been incorporated into everyday vocabulary.
+Words like “axé” (positive energy or blessing), “berimbau” (a musical instrument), and “quilombo” (community of escaped enslaved people) are just a few examples of how Portuguese in Brazil has been shaped by African languages.
 This linguistic exchange is another testament to the deep connection between Africa and Brazil.

 Cultural expressions

 In the visual arts, African influence manifests in various forms.
-Masks, sculptures, and paintings that reflect African themes and aesthetics are common in Brazilian culture, especially in regions like Bahia and Pernambuco.
+Masks, sculptures, and paintings that reflect African themes and aesthetics are common in Brazilian culture.
 These artworks not only celebrate African heritage but also serve as a reminder of the struggles and resistances of Africans and their descendants in Brazil throughout the centuries.

 The African influence on Brazilian culture is vast and multifaceted, encompassing everything from music and dancing to religion, gastronomy, and language.
 This heritage has shaped what we now recognize as Brazil culture and traditions, enriching the country’s cultural fabric and providing a sense of identity and belonging for millions of Brazilians.
 The blend of cultures defining Brazil is a reminder of the power of diversity and how African traditions have contributed essential elements to the development of a unique and vibrant culture.